Campamento, Antioquia

 Campamento is a town and municipality in the Colombian department of Antioquia.
-Part of the subregion of Northern Antioquia.
+Part of the subregion of Northern Antioquia, it lies at an altitude of 1,700 m (5,600 ft) above sea level.
 It is a little town, in the middle of the Andes.It borders on the north with the municipalities of Yarumal and Anorí, on the east with Anorí, on the south with the municipality of Angostura, and on the west with Yarumal.